The Atheist Bible, CC-BY Fabian M. Suchanek

 Humanism

-Humanism, the particular brand of atheism advertised in this book, is a life stance that affirms the equal dignity of every human being (i.e., to be both valued and respected and treated ethically), aims at the fullest possible development of every individual, and aspires to the greater good of humanity.
+Humanism, the particular brand of atheism promoted in this book, is a life stance that affirms the equal dignity of every human being (i.e., the right to be respected and treated ethically), aims at the fullest possible development of every individual, and aspires to the greater good of humanity.
 Humanism holds that these goals can be achieved through

 Thus, Humanism is a comprehensive worldview with an ethical, political, philosophical, and scientific dimension.